matsan000/SimCallouts/README.md

 on/off switch, and more.
 A callout's altitude field hides itself here too, the moment it's switched off.
 Off by default; turn it on in **Settings -> Enable local web dashboard**.

-Meant to be added as a Website App in [RealEFB](https://github.com/matsan000/RealEFB) - point it at the address above and SimCallouts shows up right alongside your EFB.
+Meant to be added as a Website App in [RealEFB](https://github.com/matsan000/RealEFB) (not released yet) point it at the address above and SimCallouts shows up right alongside your EFB.

 ## Firefox extension